juaneth/Omnipetal/README.md

 ### For server daemon: [Omnipetal-Daemon](https://github.com/juaneth/Omnipetal-Daemon)

+## What is it?
+Omnipetal is a client for creating Minecraft Servers remotely using docker.
+We have two components, a Client and a Daemon, this repository is for the client that connects to the Daemon.

 ## Dev
 ### Getting started

-Firstly clone this repo and change directory into it:
+Firstly check you have nodeJS and git installed and ready (run `node -v` if unsure) Then clone this repo and change directory into it:
 ```
 git clone https://github.com/juaneth/Omnipetal.git
 cd Omnipetal